 Emory’s excellence emanates from the faculty—leaders in teaching, research, and health care.
 Donor gifts enhance Emory’s ability to recruit and retain the most sought-after and accomplished faculty in areas such as neuroscience, creative writing, information analysis, classical music, and geriatrics.
-Emory’s average class size is 19 students, and we strive to maintain a low student-to-faculty ratio to allow for more one-on-one interaction.
+We strive to maintain a low student-to-faculty ratio to allow for more one-on-one interaction.

 In addition to teaching, faculty members mentor students and run programs, such as the Center for Global Safe Water and the Summer Undergraduate Research Program, that carry Emory’s mission of ethical engagement and positive transformation into communities local and global.

 Philanthropic funding enables us to recruit esteemed faculty members who attract additional talented scholars and garner more funding, keeping Emory competitive and driving achievement for the good of our students, the larger community, and the future.